 - Contract assets: Under IFRS 15; if an entity performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, the entity shall present the contract as a contract asset, excluding any amounts presented as a receivable.
 A contract asset is an entity's right to consideration in exchange for goods or services that the entity has transferred to a customer.
-The Group has not transferred any goods to any customer before the customer pays the consideration. - Contract liabilities in relation to customer's advance payments which are included in other payables (SR 1.3 million as at June 30, 2018). - Contract liabilities in relation to the customer loyalty programed were previously presented as referred revenue, see (d) above. - Other payables relating to refund liabilities were previously presented in current provisions (SR 1.08 million as at June 30, 2018)
+The Group has not transferred any goods to any customer before the customer pays the consideration. - Contract liabilities in relation to customer's advance payments which are included in accrued expenses and other liabilities (SR 1.86 million as at September 30, 2018). - Contract liabilities in relation to the customer loyalty programed were previously presented as deferred revenue, see (d) above. - Other payables relating to refund liabilities were previously presented in current provisions (SR 1.62 million as at September 30, 2018).

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Continued)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED)